soderdani/soderdani/README.md

 # Hey there! 👋

-I'm Daniel, a Machine Learning student diving into sklearn, Python, and more.
+I'm Daniel, a Machine Learning student diving into sklearn, PyTorch, Python, and more.
 When not exploring AI, I tinker with web development and craft Chrome Extensions for fun.

 ## In Production